gavinbunney/terraform-provider-kubectl/README.md

 > Note: The test infrastructure doesn't support multi-file TF configurations so ensure your test scenario is in a single file.

+### Debugging

+Using `vscode` with `delve` and `golang` configured the launch task in the repo will start a debugging session for the tests.
+Open the repo and press `F5` to get started.

 ### Development Environment